Kooroshoo/Frontend-Mentor-Challenges/Product preview card component/README.md

 ## Questions
 **What did I find difficult while building the project?**

-~~I couldn't get rid of the small gap between the image and the bottom of the container~~. the problem was due to line height in the body
+I couldn't get rid of the small gap between the image and the bottom of the container.
+The problem was due to line height in the body.

 **Which areas of my code I am unsure of?**